Ezekiel Elliott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Matchup vs. New England

-- In his only career matchup against them, Elliott recorded 86 rushing yards against the Patriots, 8.5 more than his over/under in Sunday's game.
+- In his single career matchup against them, Elliott notched 86 rushing yards against the Patriots, 8.5 more than his over/under in Sunday's game.

-- Elliott did not have a touchdown run in that outing against the Patriots.
+- Elliott did not have a touchdown run in that contest against the Patriots.

-- In terms of defending against the run, the Patriots are 15th in the league, giving up 111.0 yards per game.
+- In terms of defending against the run, the Patriots are 15th in the NFL, allowing 111.0 yards per game.

-- This season the Patriots are ranked fourth in the league in rushing touchdowns allowed (three).
+- The Patriots have allowed three rushing touchdowns, fourth in the NFL.

 Recent Performances

-- Last week against the Giants, Elliott rushed for 110 yards on 21 carries (averaging 5.2 yards per attempt) while scoring one touchdown.
+- In last week's matchup against the Giants, Elliott carried the ball 21 times for 110 yards (5.2 yards per carry) and scored one touchdown.

-- Elliott added two catches for two yards and scored one receiving touchdown.
+- He added two yards on two receptions and caught one touchdown pass.

-- He also has 23 receiving yards (7.7 ypg) on five catches, with one TD.
+- He also has five catches for 23 yards (7.7 ypg) and one touchdown.

 Elliott's Dallas Teammates